Andrea-Augello/Binary-calculator/README.md

 ## Utilities

+This section of code provides some hardware abstraction, the code begins with peripherals registers definitions, followed by some short words used to make the code more readable.
+Another utility function defined in this file is `DELAY`, wich implements with a busy loop a wait for the time passed as argument (in microseconds).

+The other FORTH words in this file deal with low level GPIO functionalities: function selection and setting the pull for input pins.
-This section of code provides some hardware abstraction The Raspberry Pi 4 B has a different procedure to set the internal pull-up/down compared to the older models, hence two functions are provided for compatibility's sake.
+The Raspberry Pi 4 B has a different procedure to set the internal pull-up/down compared to the older models, hence two functions are provided for compatibility's sake.
 The available documentation[@pi4_datasheet] does not show this change yet, however, by analyzing how some C libraries added support for the Broadcom 2711 GPIO[@pingpio] [@raspi-gpio], one can gain insight on how to change the pull-up/down settings.